-Traceability: This method has been standardized against purified recombinant des-y-carboxy prothrombin from cell culture.
+Traceability: This method has been standardized against purified recombinant des- γ -carboxy prothrombin from cell culture.

-Every Elecsys reagent set has a barcoded label containing specific information for calibration of the particular reagent lot.
 The predefined master curve is adapted to the analyzer using the relevant CalSet.

-Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the reagent kit was registered on the analyzer).
+Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the cobas e pack was registered on the analyzer).